wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.4 =
+* NEW: Search, view, modify and delete variations of Products (Pro version only, requires WPeC 3.8+).
+* NEW: Batch Update on variations of Products (Pro version only, requires WPeC 3.8+).
+* Fixed: Upgrade problems with previous version

 = 1.3 =
 * NEW: Smart Manager now remembers changes you made to grid columns, edit product window dimensions and selected dashboard